AlexandreDecan/sismic/docs/format.rst

       description: Description of the statechart

 The ``name`` and the ``initial`` state are mandatory, the ``description`` is optional.
-If specific (Python) code needs to be executed during initialization of the statechart, this can be specified using ``on entry``, as follows:
+If specific code needs to be executed during initialization of the statechart, this can be specified using ``on entry``.
+In this example, the code is written in Python.

 .. code:: yaml